molbrain/MORE-RNAseq/README.md

 The detailed description for MORE-RNAseq for the bulk pair-end RNA-seq data.

-For using, please confirm all the scripts exist in the same working directory as the below image.
+For use, please confirm all the scripts exist in the same working directory as the below image.
 ```
 **(Working directory)/ ─┬─ ** Rawdata/ ──┬─ ** Sample_001_R1.fastq.gz
                         │                ├─ ** Sample_001_R2.fastq.gz